 Often just considered a side trip from Kyoto, Nara is one of Japan’s most charming cities, imbued with a rich cultural heritage.
-In the land of the rising sun, Nara is the oldest of the old, starting as this country’s most ancient capital.
-Take advantage of this historical atmosphere by staying in some of Nara’s best accommodations.
-Whether you’re wanting to stay in one the city’s oldest hotels or in a Japanese ryokan tucked away in the woods, these hotels will have you begging to stay one more night.
+In the Land of the Rising Sun, Nara is the oldest of the old, starting as this country’s most ancient capital.
+Take advantage of this historical atmosphere by staying in some of Nara’s best accommodation.
+Whether you want to stay in the city’s historic establishments or in a Japanese ryokan tucked away in the woods, these hotels will have you eager for one more night.

-One of Nara’s oldest hotels, Nara Hotel has beautiful Western-style rooms housed in an a huge Japanese style building that’s over 100 years old.
-Since it’s founding in 1909, this hotel has attracted influential figures such as Albert Einstein and Richard Nixon.
-Facilities include a French and Japanese restaurant along with a tearoom and bar.
-Located at the edge of Nara Park, this is a perfect place for basing your stay in Nara.
+One of Nara’s oldest hotels, this boutique pad has beautiful Western-style rooms housed in an enormous Japanese-style building.
+Since its founding in 1909, this hotel has attracted influential figures such as Albert Einstein and Richard Nixon.
+Facilities include French and Japanese restaurants along with a tearoom and bar.
+Located at the edge of Nara Park, this is a perfect place for basing your stay in the city.
 Rent one of their electric powered bicycles for the day to see everything Nara has to offer.

-Close to Kintestu-Nara Station, Kasuga Hotel is perfect for providing that famous Japanese hospitality, but also keeping you close to the action.
+Close to Kintetsu-Nara Station, Kasuga Hotel is perfect for enjoying that famous Japanese hospitality, but also keeping you close to the action.
 This Japanese hotel has a mix of Japanese and Western-style rooms to choose from.
-To upgrade your stay, you can book a room with a private outdoor bath overlooking the city.
-If that’s not in the budget, there are indoor and outdoor onsen for the hotel guests to enjoy.
+To upgrade your stay, book a room with a private outdoor bath overlooking the city.
+If that’s not in the budget, there are indoor and outdoor onsen for you to enjoy.
 With rooms that can sleep up to six, Kasuga Hotel is perfect for families or large groups.

-Travelers wanting a lux Japanese ryokan should not miss out on Tsukihitei.
-This ryokan, or Japanese-style hotel, is right in the heart of Kasuga Primeval Forest, one of Japan’s last original forests.
-This cozy and romantic hotel only has three rooms so make sure to book early.
+Travellers seeking a luxury Japanese ryokan should not miss out on Tsukihitei.
+This ryokan, or Japanese-style inn, is right in the heart of Kasuga Primeval Forest, one of Japan’s last original forests.
+There are only three rooms in this cosy, romantic hotel, so make sure to book early.
 A Japanese-style kaiseki meal will be served in each room for breakfast and dinner.
 There are no beds, only futons, but that’s part of the fun of staying at a ryokan.
 For those uncomfortable with some of the public onsen at Japanese hotels, Tsukihitei has two private cypress baths available to its guests.

-This new hotel has some large Western-style rooms to stretch out in for those a little tired of the less than spacious accommodations in most Japanese hotels.
+This new hotel has some large Western-style rooms to stretch out in for those a little weary of small Japanese hotel rooms.
 A delicious breakfast comes with your stay, as well as free parking for those driving.
-What’s going to make you want to stay forever is the outdoor Jacuzzi bath most rooms have.
-If you are able to drag yourself away from the jet tub, Hotel Allamanda also has rental bicycles for its guests.
+The real draw here is the outdoor jacuzzi found in most rooms.
+If you are able to drag yourself away from the hot tub, Hotel Allamanda also has rental bicycles for its guests.